B-T-D/datespot-suggester/README.md

   As part of analyzing user chats to learn restaurant preferences, I wanted to look up each word in a chat message in a list of known relevant keywords--e.g. "Thai", "vegetarian", "coffee"--and then use the net sentiment of the sentence containing the keyword as a proxy for the user's feelings toward that keyword ("I love Thai food" boosts Thai restaurants in that user's suggestions).
 In a real dating app, each of the thousands of users would send dozens or hundreds of messages daily, so the performance of the keyword lookup would be important.

   My first instinct was to store the keywords in a hash set, for average-case O(1) time lookup.
 But the Python JSON encode/decode library doesn't decode to a Python set object by default; doing so would require creating a custom encoder (https://stackoverflow.com/questions/8230315/how-to-json-serialize-sets).
 So until I had time to write the custom encoder, I decided to store the keyword strings in a lexicographically sorted Python list (i.e. array) and look them up with binary search in worst-case O(log(n)) time.
 I expected this data to be quite static (i.e. not gaining new keywords very often), so I was not concerned about the time complexity of sorting the array or inserting new elements.

+### Avoiding redundant iteration over message texts
+  The vaderSentiment analyzer iterates over each character of the text it analyzes, but does not readily support certain tasks, such as matching strings against keywords relevant to a user's restaurant preferences.
+If the algorithms that analyze each message run the vaderSentiment analyzer once on the text to compute the sentiment, and then iterate over each word to check for keywords, that's a lot of duplicative work--two passes over the string when a single pass could perform both analyses.

+  This is an open todo.
+I plan to solve it by forking the vaderSentiment repo and customizing the relevant methods to have them check for keywords in the same loop as they analyze the sentiment.